nzaker/ATOMAP/doc/index.rst

 ==================================

-Atomap is a Python library for analysing atomic resolution transmission electron microscopy images.
+Atomap is a Python library for analysing atomic resolution scanning transmission electron microscopy images.

-The code is available under the GNU GPL v3 license.
+It relies in fitting 2-D Gaussian functions to every atomic column in an image, and automatically find all major symmetry axes.

 Instructions on how to install Atomap are found in the :ref:`install` guide.